epto/JavascriptAnnotations/README.md

 ```javascript
 classAnnotationContext.data = MyClass._(classAnnotationContext, classAnnotations);
 ```
-Then put all annotations of the function "\_" into as class annotations.
-In this way the magic function can read the annotations and other class data to create a user-defined classAnnotationContext data (class metadata).
+Then put all annotations of the function "\_" as annotations of the class.
+In this way the magic function can read the annotations and other class data to create a user-defined classAnnotationContext.data (class metadata).

 ### The ClassAnnotationsContext object:

-The ClassAnnotationContext is an object that capture the data from the magic function "\_" and from some special annotations, il also get a list of method with particular annotations.
+The ClassAnnotationContext is an object that capture the data from the magic function "\_" and from some special annotations, it also get a list of method with particular annotations.
 This object can used to extend more the reflection potentialities.
 For example you can get the list of methods that have the "@?Example" annotation automatically from the ClassAnnotationContext.
 It sounds like a query into the class/object.

 ### The ClassAnnotations object: